EXPLORE YOUR CREATIVITY

 Page 15 offers a limited number of full scholarships during each week of camp.
 Scholarships cover tuition, lunches, and all supplies for camp.
-To apply, please complete the simple scholarship application form by May 3, 2019.
-Scholarships will be awarded and announced on Friday, May 10th, 2019.
+To apply, please complete the simple scholarship application form.
+Scholarships will be awarded and announced in May 2020.
 Because of the limited number of scholarships available priority is given to students who (1) have been nominated by a teacher, and (2) have not received a scholarship in prior years.
-For more information on scholarships, please contact us at email@example.com.
+For more information on scholarships, please contact us at firstname.lastname@example.org.

 Writers Camp FAQs

 How is this writing camp any different than school?